 As of 2019, the median rent in Algona was \$1,215, which is nearly \$400 less than King County's median rent.
 Approximately three-quarters (74%) of households can afford the median rental cost.
 The median income in Algona is \$74,844 and an annual income of \$48,551 is required to afford a rental unit.
-Exhibit 31: Median Gross Rent by Number of Bedrooms (Algona) shows the median gross rent by number of bedrooms in Algona compared with the rents in King County.
-The data on rent in Algona is limited to units with 4 or fewer bedrooms due to the volume and types of available rentals.
+Exhibit 31: Median Grass Rent by Number of Bedrooms (Algono) shows the median gross rent by number of bedrooms in Algona compared with the rents in King County.
+The data on rent in Algoria is limited to units with 4 or fewer bedrooms due to the volume and types of available rentals.
 Algona rentals are consistently more affordable than the county median.

-Exhibit 32: Affordability of Median Cost Rental Units (Algona) takes this analysis a step further by showing for which income ranges the median rents are affordable by number of bedrooms.
-Affordability of a rental housing unit ranges depending on the size of the unit available.
-The median rent for 2-bedroom and 3-bedroom units is affordable for all household making 80% of the median income and above.
-Someone making 50% of the city median income cannot afford a rental unit with multiple bedrooms but may be able to find a one-bedroom rental.
+Exhibit 32 Affordability of Median Cast Rental Units (Algona) by Income Bracket (Algona).
+For all renter households takes this analysis a step further by showing for which (earning below 80% AMI), there is ample supply of units income ranges the median rents are affordable by number available at the affordability level compared to number of bedrooms.
+Affordability of a rental housing unit ranges of households.
+The only under supply is for the renter depending on the size of the unit available.
+The median households that earn over 80% of the AML However, the rent for 2-bedroom and 3-bedroom units is affordable surplus in the lower ranges means these more affordable for all household making 80% of the median income and units would be available to them. above.
+Someone making 50% of the city median income cannot afford a rental unit with multiple bedrooms but While the ACS does not provide rental vacancy may be able to find a one-bedroom rental.
 Rental cost data of one-bedroom units is not available due to the limited supply in Algona.